headsnet/sms-bundle/README.md

 ### Setting up Push Notifications

-If you want the Esendex gateway to phone home with delivery notifications etc, you must ensure you have added the bundle's routing in your `routing.yml` file.
+If you want the EsendexEventDispatcher gateway to phone home with delivery notifications etc, you must ensure you have added the bundle's routing in your `routing.yml` file.

-Then, in your Esendex control panel, configure the Push Notifications routes with the following URLs:
+Then, in your EsendexEventDispatcher control panel, configure the Push Notifications routes with the following URLs:

 __SMS received__